rotimiolatunbos/minesweeper/README.md

 Minesweeper is a game in which you try to clear the game board without revealing the hidden mines through clues from numbers on the board

-It is written in javascript
+It is written in HTML, CSS and vanilla javascript

 Check it out [here](https://rotimiolatunbos.github.io/minesweeper/)